huggingface/transformers/examples/pytorch/multiple-choice/README.md

 # Multiple Choice

-## Fine-tuning on hellahellaswag with the Trainer
+## Fine-tuning on hellaswag with the Trainer

 `run_hellaswag` allows you to fine-tune any model from our [hub](https://huggingface.co/models) (as long as its architecture as a `ForMultipleChoice` version in the library) on the hellaswag dataset or your own csv/jsonlines files as long as they are structured the same way.
 To make it works on another dataset, you will need to tweak the `preprocess_function` inside the script.